Prajwal5180/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	![](../images1/dp500-10-16.png)

-	>**Note**: For non-MM-DD-YYY format locations, the date should be entered as 1/6/2022.
+	>**Note**: For non-MM-DD-YYYY format locations, the date should be entered as 1/6/2022.
         >**Note**: While setting up the parameters, you can use arbitrary values.
 Power BI will update parameter values when it creates and manages the partitions.
 In this lab, you'll set a range for the month of June 2022.